 Rikvin is Singapore’s leading specialist in registration of companies.
 We can set up your Representative Office within 5 working days provided you have all required documents in order.

 Upon approval of the application of your Singapore Representative Office, Rikvin can also assist you in the application of Employment Pass for the Chief Representative who plans to relocate to Singapore to run the Representative Office operations.
-The approval process by Ministry of Manpower of Singapore is approximately 3-5 weeks.
+The approval process by Singapore’s Ministry of Manpower is approximately 3-5 weeks.

 Approval and Renewal Information